 Certificate Degree: Aquaculture & Aquatic Science

-The Division of Aquaculture is KSU’s Program of Distinction and is highly regarded in both research and academics.
-KSU offers more online aquaculture courses than any university in the U.S.
+The School of Aquaculture & Aquatic Science is Kentucky State University’s Program of Distinction and is highly regarded in both research and academics.
+Kentucky State offers more online aquaculture courses than any university in the U.S.